What is happening in Bangladesh and why are students protesting?

 “The government has decided to impose a curfew and deploy the military in aid of the civilian authorities,” a government spokesperson said late on Friday.

-Major government websites, including of central bank and the prime minister’s office, appeared to have been targeted by hackers.
+Major government websites, including of the central bank and the prime minister’s office, appeared to have been targeted by hackers.
 A group which called itself “THE R3SISTANC3” was reported to be behind the hacking.
-“It’s not a protest any more.
-It’s a war now” a message posted across the hacked prime minister’s office website on Friday read.
+“Operation HuntDown – Stop Killing Students,” it said in identical messages on both sites seen on Friday, adding in bright red font, “It’s not a protest any more.
+It’s a war now.”

 Most television news channels in Bangladesh were off the air on Friday after thousands of protesters stormed the headquarters of the state broadcaster BTV, vandalised furniture, smashed windows, and set fire to parts of the building.